Who do I contact with questions?

 What happens if my meter expires and I don't move my car?

-Parking Ambassador staff has smartphones, which monitor metered locations.
+Our Parking Ambassadors have smartphones, which monitor metered locations.
 If you have exceeded the metered time limit, you may receive a citation.

 - License plate number